 It is students' responsibility to ensure that their immigration and legal documents, such as passport, study permit and co-op work permit (for programs with practicums) are current and maintained.
+DO NOT LET YOUR DOCUMENTS EXPIRE!

-Your study permit's validity must cover the entire duration of your studies, plus at least 30 extra days after the end of your final classes while you wait for the final grades to be posted in the system and for your student file to be audited for graduation.
+Your study permit's validity must cover entire duration of your studies, plus at least 30 extra days after the end of your final classes while you wait for the final grades to be posted in the system and for your student file to be audited for graduation.